PS5's official specs reveal 825GB SSD, GPU details

 - Custom 825GB SSD

+Before the start of the presentation, Eurogamer reported the official specs of the console.

+Microsoft revealed the specs for its Xbox Series X on Monday.
+The two new consoles will have similar hardware, including the AMD-made CPUs and GPUs and the solid-state drives.

-Sony began streaming its PS5 reveal at 12 p.m.
-ET/9 a.m.
+Sony began streaming its PS5 reveal at 9 a.m.
 PT.
-System lead architect Mark Cerny will host the presentation.
+System lead architect Mark Cerny started the presentation by explaining the three principles behind the hardware design of the PS5: listening to developers, balancing evolution and revolution, and finding new dreams.

+He then began talking about the time it takes for developers to make full use of a new console's power, which he called "dead time."
+He showed the previous PlayStation consoles varying on this time period, with the PS2 taking three to six months while the PS3 was six to 12 months.
+For the PS4 it was one month, and he says the PS5 will be less than that.

+As for listening to developers, Cerny said that the SSD was the No. 1 request from game developers and that it's a "game-changer."
+He showed how the PS4 hard drive could load 50-100MB per second, while the target for the PS5's SSD drive is 5GB per second.
+The result is the PS5 loading 2GB of data in 0.27 second, compared with 20 seconds for the PS4.
+The result is that the SSD could stream game assets to the game, rather than the system relying on the various strategies by developers to load only parts of the game at a time or reusing certain graphics over and over again.

 This video was originally planned as a session at the Game Developers Conference, according to the PlayStation Japanese Twitter account.
 Conference organizers canceled GDC, which was originally set to start Monday, due to the coronavirus outbreak.